kanmatthew/Matt-test-docs/docs/configuration.md

 2. Hover over the **Playlist Name** within the left sidebar.
 3. **Right-Click** with your mouse to reveal a hidden menu.
 4. Press the **Delete** button from the list of options.
 5. Press **DELETE** a second time to confirm your action.
-The playlist will successfull be deleted when a notification titled *Removed From Your Library*
+The playlist will successfully be deleted when a notification titled *Removed From Your Library*

 ## Recovering a Playlist